atomita/fluent-plugin-aws-elasticsearch-service/README.md

 end
 ```

-If you use the "IAM User", please set it of "access_key_id" and "secret_access_key".
+If you use the "IAM User", please copy "access_key_id" and "secret_access_key" from a "IAM User".

 ## Development